Econify/ad.js/docs/lazy-load-plugin.md

 ```

 ### Script Tag
-If you have installed Ad.js via a script tag, you will either need to ensure your bundle already
+If you have installed AdJS via a script tag, you will either need to ensure your bundle already
 includes the Auto Render plugin (preferred) or include the auto render script in the header.

 __Example__: